ai-forever/LIBRA/README.md

 In order to add your own dataset, follow these steps:

   1. Add your dataset to the configs/datasets_config.json file.
-  2. Create a config file for it (e.g., longchat32k.ini) and specify the necessary parameters in it.
+  2. Create a config file using configs/template.ini for it (e.g., longchat32k.ini) and specify the necessary parameters in it.

 ### Generating Answers